 EXCLUSIVE: New-Age Pulsar P125 NOT Coming Soon – 3 Reasons

 - The dashboard is a vertically-oriented 5” full-TFT colour display positioned to offer clear information especially in stand-up riding position.

 - The instrumentation is equipped to integrate the Ducati Multimedia System which allows the rider to connect the phone, access functions such as music and incoming/outgoing calls or Turn-by-Turn navigation (optional).

 The bike is priced at £13,795 in the UK putting it at the premium segment of the ADV bikes.
 It is slotted over its direct rival the Triumph Tiger Rally Pro.
-The Ducati DesertX will be available from May 2022 at dealerships.
+To know its India pricing, delivery details, check out the launch article.